 - CLINICAL PROFESSOR Preventive Medicine

 - Dr. Metsch is: Clinical Professor, Preventive Medicine, Icahn School of Medicine at Mount Sinai; Adjunct Professor, Management, Zicklin School of Business, Baruch College, C.U.N.Y.; and Adjunct Professor, Rutgers School of Public Affairs and Administration, and Rutgers School of Public Health.
-This academic year Dr. Metsch is teaching at the Baruch MBA Program in Health Care Administration, and in the MPA/ MPH programs at SPAA.
+Jonathan is a member of the Institutional Review Board (IRB) at Stevens Institute of Technology.

 While serving as President and CEO of LibertyHealth/ Jersey City Medical Center (and Associate Dean for Jersey City Medical Center, Mount Sinai School of Medicine) from 1989-2006, Jersey City Medical Center: was designated as a Regional Perinatal Center, Level II Trauma Center, Teaching Hospital Cancer Program, a Children's Hospital, and a Medical Coordination Center (for statewide disaster preparedness); started cardiac surgery/ interventional cardiology; and became a major teaching affiliate of Mount Sinai School of Medicine.
 A total replacement hospital was opened on a new site in 2004.